-PED 4030 - Organization and Administration of Physical Education and Athletics and liability.
-Prerequisite: Permission of instructor.
-Every semester
+PED 4030 - Organization and Administration of Physical Education and Athletics

 3 cr An investigation of the operation and relationship of physical education and athletic programs.
-Areas of study include budget and finance, equipment and facilities, scheduling, current trends in the professions, intramurals and recreation, career placement,
+Areas of study include budget and finance, equipment and facilities, scheduling, current trends in the professions, intramurals and recreation, career placement, and liability.